akadal/blockchain-server/README.md

    - Open MetaMask and select "Add Network"
    - Enter the network details:
      - Network Name: Akadal Chain
-     - RPC URL: http://localhost:8545 (or http://your-server-ip:8545 if using a remote server)
+     - RPC URL: http://localhost:8545 or https://localhost:443 (or your server IP if using a remote server)
      - Chain ID: 1337
      - Currency Symbol: ETH

 2. **Request Test ETH**
-   - Navigate to the faucet URL (http://localhost:3000 or http://your-server-ip:3000)
+   - Navigate to the faucet URL (http://localhost:3000 or https://localhost:3443, or your server IP)
    - Enter your MetaMask wallet address
    - Click "Request Tokens"
    - Wait for confirmation

 3. **Verify Receipt of Tokens**
    - Open MetaMask to see your test ETH balance
-   - Check the explorer (http://localhost:8080 or http://your-server-ip:8080) to view network activity
+   - Check the explorer to view network activity
-   - Alternatively, use Blockscout Explorer (http://localhost:4000 or http://your-server-ip:4000)
+   - Alternatively, use Blockscout Explorer

 4. **Interact with the Chain**
    - Deploy and test smart contracts